The Sound of SXSW: How Allen & Heath Powers Austin’s Most Iconic Festival

 Allen & Heath at SXSW: Powering World-Class Sound

-An Allen & Heath dLive console set up for a live concert performance.
+An Allen & Heath dLive C Class 3000 console set up for a live concert performance.

-An Allen & Heath dLive console set up for a live concert performance.
+An Allen & Heath dLive C Class 3000 console set up for a live concert performance.

 With thousands of shows happening back-to-back, SXSW needs gear that can handle anything.
-That’s why Allen & Heath mixers have become the chosen backbone of the festival’s sound.
-Their dLive, Avantis, and SQ series are now staples across SXSW venues.
+That’s why Allen & Heath mixers have become the backbone of the festival’s live sound.
+Across SXSW, engineers rely on three flagship series:

 For artists, this means consistent, professional sound across every stage.
 For fans, it guarantees a better live music experience — clear, powerful, and true to the performance.